Episode 115

 Deborah Maragopolous: Of course.
 Yeah.
 So, whenever you're not sleeping deeply, not able to initiate sleep, or getting enough rest or waking up in the middle of the night, if you have heat or cold intolerance, because it controls your temperatures, if you have trouble gaining or losing weight, if your blood sugars are off hemoglobin A1c is elevated because it controls glucose metabolism, if you have any daytime fatigue, so whether that's from thyroid, adrenals, or mitochondrial dysfunction, That's hypothalamic related.

 Deborah Maragopolous: Okay.
 If you have issues with learning disabilities, brain, brain, we call it brain fog when it's not yet dementia, dementia, issues concentrating, focusing, adult ADHD, any of that.
-That's all hypothalamic related [Page//00:38:00] anxiety disorders, depressive disorders, seasonal affective disorder.
+That's all hypothalamic related [00:38:00] anxiety disorders, depressive disorders, seasonal affective disorder.
 Maybe,

 Julie Michelson: maybe I should have asked you a different question.